nmcclain/sms_twilio/README.txt

 INSTALL
 ~~~~~~~

-1. Download the twilio PHP library http://www.twilio.com/docs/libraries/ and unzip into sites/all/libraries (this path can be edited when setting up the gateway).
+1. Download the twilio PHP library (2010-04-01 or 2008-08-01) http://www.twilio.com/docs/libraries/ and unzip into sites/all/libraries (this path can be edited when setting up the gateway).

 2. See the getting started guild on installing drupal modules:
 http://drupal.org/getting-started/install-contrib/modules